Hiring 100 Employees Soon: What Labor Law and Factories Act Concerns Should We Address?

 stephen_7

-(1) In the case of any industrial establishment in which one hundred or more workmen are employed or have been employed on any day in the preceding twelve months, the appropriate Government may by general or special order require the employer to constitute in the prescribed manner a Works Committee consisting of representatives of employers and workmen engaged in the establishment so however that the number of representatives of workmen on the Committee shall not be less than the number of representatives of the employer.
-The representatives of the workmen shall be chosen in the prescribed manner from among the workmen engaged in the establishment and in consultation with their trade union, if any, registered under the Indian Trade Unions Act, 1926 (16 of 1926).
+(1) In the case of any industrial establishment where one hundred or more workmen are employed, or have been employed on any day in the preceding twelve months, the appropriate Government may, by general or special order, require the employer to constitute, in the prescribed manner, a Works Committee.
+This committee should consist of representatives of both employers and workmen engaged in the establishment.
+However, the number of representatives of workmen on the Committee shall not be less than the number of representatives of the employer.
+The representatives of the workmen shall be chosen, in the prescribed manner, from among the workmen engaged in the establishment and in consultation with their trade union, if any, registered under the Indian Trade Unions Act, 1926 (16 of 1926).

-(2) It shall be the duty of the Works Committee to promote measures for securing and preserving amity and good relations between the employer and workmen and, to that end, to comment upon matters of their common interest or concern and endeavour to compose any material difference of opinion in respect of such matters.
+(2) It shall be the duty of the Works Committee to promote measures for securing and preserving amity and good relations between the employer and workmen.
+To that end, the Committee shall comment upon matters of their common interest or concern and endeavor to resolve any significant difference of opinion regarding such matters.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute